 My earnest desire to work more closely with individuals, families and communities touched by illness has led me here.

 Through my social work training I gained valuable therapeutic skills in hospital and community settings working alongside clients through illness, transitions, end of life, grief, trauma, relationship strain, isolation, system navigation and much more.
 As a social worker, I bear witness to the incredible strengths and resiliency of the human spirit from a different position.
-I feel privileged to hold space for those wading through moments of depression, anxiety, fear, anger, self doubt but also laughter, vulnerability, triumph and re-connection.
+I feel privileged to hold space for those wading through moments of uncertainty, shame, sadness, anxiety, fear, anger, self doubt but also laughter, relief, expression, vulnerability, triumph and re-connection.

 I turned to Reiki, a Japanese technique for stress reduction and relaxation that also promotes healing, during a health crisis in 2016.
 Since that time I completed my level I and II reiki training and am currently working towards my Master Practitioner certification with the Canadian Reiki Association.
-I’ve found reiki to a be a beautiful complement in my own healing journey and an important spiritual practice.
+I’ve found reiki to a be a beautiful complement in my own healing journey and an important spiritual practice in my life.

 I continue to work towards unraveling how to live well with chronic illness, exploring what it means to heal and how we might learn to find peace – body, mind and spirit – wherever we are on this path.